Department website: http://nursing.hsc.wvu.edu

 The School of Nursing has specialized accreditation through the Commission on Collegiate Nursing Education.

-The baccalaureate degree program in nursing, the master's degree program in nursing, and the Doctor of Nursing Practice program at West Virginia University is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The Baccalaureate Degree Program in Nursing, Master's Degree Program in Nursing, Post-Masters APRN, and Doctor of Nursing Practice Program at West Virginia University is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

 Courses